-Join Gini von Courter for an in-depth discussion in this video Logging in and out, part of Up and Running with Box.
+Join Gini von Courter for an in-depth discussion in this video Logging in and out, part of Learning Box.

 There are a few different ways that you might be asked to log in to box.
 For example, if I'm on a computer at a library, or someplace that I haven't logged in before and I go to box.com, I'll see the same screen that I saw when we were signing up for our account.
 So if I click log in here, I'll be taken to a log in, I can enter my information.
 My password.
 Remember I can click this button to make sure I've typed my password correctly.